koushik-0909/ESP32-WiFi-Web-Server-for-LED-Control-via-Browser/README.md

 - Adjust `ledPin` if you want to use a different GPIO pin.
 - This example can be expanded to control multiple devices or add more web features.

-## License

-This project is open for personal and educational use.
-Feel free to modify and share!